danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 04: Code
 05: Pinecones are magical
 06: Rooms
 06: State
-07: The Believing Game (I'd like to change your mind about everything you know in your heart of hearts to be true)
+07: The Believing Game
-08: Conclusion: The impossibility of The Maps (Nothing is real, everything is permitted, preferences of style, not aesthetics)
+08: Conclusion: The impossibility of The Maps

 # Introduction